primer/react/contributor-docs/testing.md

 ## Continous Integration

+All the tests are ran on our continous integration workflows.

-Playwright tests are included in the `avt` and `vrt` jobs of the CI workflow.
+Unit tests are included in the `test` job, playwright tests are included in the `avt` and `vrt` jobs of the `CI` workflow.

+Storybook tests are ran in `Storybook Tests` workflow.

-The results of the test run are uploaded at the end of the job and are available to download and view locally.
+The results of the playwright test run are uploaded at the end of the job and are available to download and view locally.

 If you notice that `vrt` or `avt` are failing, you can view the report of the